Expo2020 Dubai – Food Halls

 Instead of utilizing the usual technical design stage, the engineering shop drawing period was used to complete the information to a standard which could be procured and installed in advance of the expected programme periods allowing us to maximize productivity on the already challenging programme deadlines.

 Challenges such as serious underground service diversions which could have been detrimental to our nearing completion date.
 To resolve this in a proactive manor, we joined forces with the base build contractor and underwent rigorous design and coordination meetings to allow both parties to perform at full capacity without hindering progress on either project.
-A true reflection of ISGs forward thinking attitude and ability to work collaboratively with various stakeholders.
+A true reflection of ISG Middle East’s forward thinking attitude and ability to work collaboratively with various stakeholders.